Trusted by 100,000+ organizations across the globe

 Video feeds from analog cameras are not encrypted when they are transmitted, increasing the risk of security breaches if the signals are intercepted.
 There is also a risk of loss through theft of physical components.

-Signals from IP cameras are encrypted at source before transmission via the Internet or a virtual private network (VPN) to maximize security.
+Signals from IP cameras such as IP explosion-proof cameras are encrypted at source before transmission via the Internet or a virtual private network (VPN) to maximize security.

 Facilities for storing data from cameras must be scalable and accessible.
 Apart from its value in analyzing incidents, supporting audits and providing evidence, data must also be retained for specific periods to ensure compliance with client or industry regulations.